baufrecht/os-applications/README.md

 Application packages for openthinclient OS, version 2.x
 ==============

-This repo provides the tcos-develop folders for all application packages
+This repo provides the tcos-develop folders for all application packages - one application per folder.
-- one application per folder.
-Please install the [tcos-dev package] (http://packages.openthinclient.org/openthinclient/v2/devel/tcos-dev_2.1-1_all.deb) in on a debian wheezy and read [this](http://openthinclient.org/Packaging%20Tutorial?structure=#2_create_OTC_Packages ) to know how to use the tcos-dev tools.
+Please install the tcos-dev package on a debian wheezy or use our docker container and read [this](http://openthinclient.org/Packaging%20Tutorial?structure=#2_create_OTC_Packages) to know how to use the tcos-dev tools.

 While the documentation is slightly outdated, the use of the tools is still the same.